hasibzunair/cxr-predictor/README.md

-## Predict different radiological findings from Chest X-ray images [WORK IN PROGRESS]
+## Predict different radiological conditions from Chest X-ray images

-This is a package for predicting different radiological findings from chest X-ray images.
+This is a package for predicting different radiological conditions from chest X-ray images.

-### Getting started
+### 1. Getting started

 To use the code, first clone the repo using:
 ```